 - Review the information, campaigns, services and purchase options that you currently offer your customers.
 Try to group them by popularity and internal time spent on maintenance.

 - Identify all the customer data collected by different systems and consolidate, clean and enhance it in a central place so you can get a unified image of the customer.
-Analyse and understand which of your customers are profitable over time.
+Analyze and understand which of your customers are profitable over time.
 From here you can build more detailed segments and communicate with customers individually.

 - Collect feedback from your customers and customer-focused teams about areas for improvement.